 Despite both having equally effective programmatic capabilities for marketers looking to buy digital advertising, the two platforms are entirely different from each other based on the available features and capabilities each uniquely offers digital marketers.

-Display & Video 360 also offers keywords targeting similar to Google Ads but instead of targeting specific search keywords, Display & Video 360 is about contextual keywords.
+- Display & Video 360 also offers keyword targeting similar to Google Ads but instead of targeting specific search keywords, Display & Video 360 is about contextual keywords.

-Key Features – Google Ads vs. Display & Video 360
+Key features comparing Google Ads to Display & Video 360

-- Text, Image, HTML5 (only available for accounts with more than $1000 total lifetime spend and request sending an application to Google), Dynamic Creatives and Video Ads
+- Text, Image, HTML5 (only available for accounts with more than $1,000 total lifetime spend and requires sending an application to Google), Dynamic Creatives and Video Ads.

 Display & Video 360